jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 I cleaned up the &#8220;frame.tpl&#8221; making it all XHTML, removed the table layout, and added new styles to handle it.
 I also cleaned up &#8220;home.tpl&#8221; and a few more of the tpl files.

 I eventually started getting somewhere, so decided to browse around the site I had started to form.
-Some of the pages simply didn&#8217;t look right, and wouldn&#8217;t populate correctly.
+Some of the pages simply didn't look right, and wouldn't populate correctly.
 I decided to look at the code.

 In a way, I wish I never had.
-In the &#8220;index.php&#8221; I noticed a lot of poor coding, stuff that I&#8217;d not seen since about 2005, makes sense since the copyright says 2005, and last modification date was September 3rd 2006.
+In the &#8220;index.php&#8221; I noticed a lot of poor coding, stuff that I'd not seen since about 2005, makes sense since the copyright says 2005, and last modification date was September 3rd 2006.

-This isn&#8217;t very reassuring, this would need a LOT of work to bring it up to speed for 2008.
+This isn't very reassuring, this would need a LOT of work to bring it up to speed for 2008.
 Perhaps I downloaded the wrong version?
 There must be a more up to date version or a simply better version?

 It was at this point that I decided to read the included documentation starting with the &#8220;UPDATE_README.TXT&#8221;.
 Here I find this: